Bring your own data

 });

-The tool returns the new entry’s id (byod-0, byod-1, …) and a one-line summary the model relays back to the user.
+The tool returns the new entry’s id (byod-0, byod-1, …), a one-line summary the model relays back to the user, and an auto-detected data profile describing the FeatureCollection’s shape.

 When the data is already in scope — pasted into the chat, generated by a previous tool, or held by your application — pass data instead of url: